Manuel Valls

-Born in Barcelona to a Spanish father and a Swiss mother, Valls was Mayor of Évry from 2001 to 2012 and was first elected to the National Assembly of France for Essonne in 2002.
+Born in Barcelona to a Spanish father and a Swiss mother, Valls grew up in France.
+He was Mayor of Évry from 2001 to 2012 and was first elected to the National Assembly of France for Essonne in 2002.
 He was regarded as belonging to the Socialist Party's social liberal wing, sharing common orientations with Blairism.
 He was Minister of the Interior from 2012 to 2014 and Prime Minister from 2014 to 2016.
-He was a candidate in the Socialist Party primary for the 2017 presidential election, losing the Socialist nomination in the second round to Benoît Hamon.
+He was a candidate in the Socialist Party primary for the 2017 French presidential election, losing the Socialist nomination in the second round to Benoît Hamon.
 Following his defeat, he endorsed Emmanuel Macron despite having previously pledged to support the Socialist candidate.

-In the 2017 legislative election, he was re-elected by a narrow margin as a Member of Parliament.
-He then left the Socialist Party and joined La République En Marche group in the National Assembly though not formally joining the party.
-In October 2018, he resigned from the National Assembly to run for mayor in the 2019 Barcelona municipal election supported by the centrist Ciudadanos party.
-He came in fourth in the election.
-Valls is also a past opponent of the Catalan independence movement.
+In the 2017 French legislative election, Valls was re-elected by a narrow margin as a Member of Parliament.
+He then left the Socialist Party and joined La République En Marche group (LREM) in the National Assembly, although he did not formally join the party.
+In October 2018, he resigned from the National Assembly to run for mayor of Barcelona in the 2019 election.
+Valls failed to be elected mayor, coming in fourth in the election.
+He served as a Barcelona city councillor until 2021.

-In 2022 Valls attempted to return to the National Assembly as a member of LREM, for the Fifth constituency for French residents overseas.
-However he was unsuccessful after coming third in the vote.
+In 2022, Valls attempted to return to the French National Assembly as a member of LREM for the fifth constituency for French citizens abroad but was unsuccessful, coming third in the vote.

+In December 2024, he returned to the French Government as Minister in charge of Overseas France.